sealx017/PredLMM/README.md

 ## Code Description

-In a general scenario, one should compute the GRM files first with the PLINK Binary files using GCTA software.
-Then, follow the jupyter notebook: PredLMM_notebook for estimating heribaility and variance of a phenotype adjusting the availble covariates.
+In most cases, one should compute the GRM files first with the binary files using the GCTA software.
+Then, follow the jupyter notebook, "PredLMM_notebook" for estimating heribaility and variance of a phenotype adjusting for the availble covariates.
+However, it would be worth using "PredLMM_notebook_with_GRM_computation_included" for a more streamlined analysis without needing to use the GCTA software and for incorporating special SNP-weights in the GRM computation.
+The weights need to be pre-computed and provided separately.

-In PredLMM_notebook, we estimate the heritability and variance of the phenotype twice:
+In both the notebooks, we estimate the heritability and variance of the phenotype twice:

-* by fitting a LMM with a random subsample (of size subsample_size) and
+* first, by fitting a LMM only with a random subsample of the individuals (the size of which can be varied by the user) and
-* by fitting the actual PredLMM algorithm treating the selected random subsample as the set of knots.
+* second, by fitting the PredLMM algorithm treating the selected subsample as the set of knots.

-In our example, we considered the subsample_size (size of the set of knots) to be 500.
-One can change that depending upon the total population size.
-We have seen using 10% of the total population size as subsample_size works reliably.
+In our example, we considered the subsample_size (size of the set of knots) to be 1000.
+One can change the size depending upon the total population size.
+We have found using 20% of the total population size to be reliable.

-Along with the estimates, we also display the time taken by both the approaches.

 ### References